-John of Kanty's Quiet Life « Catholic Insight
+John of Kanty's Holy Hidden Life « Catholic Insight

 Cantius lived this holy and rather quiet regime of prayer, teaching, study and charity until the ripe old age of 83.

-We are again in a crisis of truth, and of ignorance thereof, for which many perish, as the prophet Hosea decried.
+We are again in a crisis of truth, with so many mired in, and perishing of, ignorance, as the prophet Hosea decried.
 Those outside the Church know little of the faith (as any perusal of atheists such as Richard Dawkins will attest); but what is more sad, most Catholics also know little of what Christ has revealed; and what is saddest of all, many do not seem to care, something I find very puzzling and, I must admit, at times disheartening.

-For only the truth can set us free, free our minds from the slavery of ignorance; to hold and ponder thoughts, dreams, hopes and memories beyond the superficial and transitory, to be a participant in all the best that has been written or thought.
+For only the truth can set us free, and the slavery of ignorance is the worst sort.
+We are called to such a lofty vocation, to immerse ourselves in all the best that has been written or thought, to follow dreams, hopes and memories beyond the superficial and earthly.

-We, as creatures made in God’s very image, by our reason truly transcend the prison of the present tense, to reflect upon the past, and ponder the future, to enter in some way into eternity by that scintilla, or spark, of the divine Mind itself that He has given us.
+We, as creatures made in God’s very image, and by our reason truly transcend the prison of the present tense, to reflect upon the past, and ponder the future, to enter in some way into eternity by that scintilla, or spark, of the divine Mind itself that He has given us.

-So in this season of light, we should make a resolution to develop our mind, to fan into flame that spark, to follow in some small way the example of Saints Peter Canisius and John Cantius.
-Begin a reading program, however it might fit into your schedule.
-In these days of woeful ignorance, we have a duty, according to each of our vocations, to know the faith that we profess to hold, how it allies with all the truths of reason and history, and how to explain and defend what we know to be true to others (cf., 1 Peter 3:15).
+So in this season of light, on the very edge of Christmas and the birth of our Saviour, we should make a resolution to develop our minds and souls, to fan into flame that scintilla, to follow in some small way the example of Saints Peter Canisius and John Cantius and all the heavenly host.
+Strive to know the faith that we profess, how revealed truths complement those of reason, history, science, and how to explain and defend what we know to be true to others (cf., 1 Peter 3:15).

 And, in the midst of all that we now do, may these last days of Advent bring you many graces, as we prepare for the great joyful feast of Christmas.
+And may it be a very merry one for one and all. +